BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 Keybindings must be registered in the client context, as user input is inherently client-sided.
 You only need a basic client-code setup; you can read more about it [in this guide](/Tutorials/ScriptExtender/Networking-ClientServerBasics).

-To define what happens when a keybinding is triggered, register a callback using the `MCM.SetKeybindingCallback` function available in the client context:
+To define what happens when a keybinding is triggered, register a callback using the `MCM.Keybinding.SetCallback` function available in the client context:

 ```lua
 MCM.SetKeybindingCallback('key_teleport_party_to_you', function(e)